 I am currently working with three Mattermost servers.
 Unfortunately, the Android app only supports one server.
 One possible workaround is to additionally install the beta app .
 However, in my experience, the notifications via e-mail are perfectly sufficient.
 They include a link which opens a very usable Mattermost interface in mobile Chrome.
 On my desktop computer, I work with the Mattermost app for Linux .
 This is also available for macOS and Windows, and it works well with all my servers.

 Of course, it is also possible to use Mattermost without Univention.
-There is a Docker container available at , in addition to packages for OpenSUSE, SLES, Debian, and Ubuntu at .
+There is a Docker container and in addition to packages for OpenSUSE, SLES, Debian, and Ubuntu available at .
 It is also possible to request a free one-month test license for a commercial version at .
 Any version of Mattermost without a valid license key is automatically a community version in which everything can be used as described in this article.